gotthardp/gen_coap/README.md

 resource storage, which can be accessed using CoAP.
 It shall demonstrate the use of the `coap_server_registry` and `coap_responder` modules.
 The entire server is implemented using [escript](http://www.erlang.org/doc/man/escript.html) and requires no arguments.
-Run the example simply by:
+Run the sample server as follows and then access it using any CoAP client (or the *gen_coap* sample client tool):

     $ ./coap-server.sh